Memories of the Alhambra

 Memories of the Alhambra is a 2018 South Korean television series, starring Hyun Bin and Park Shin-hye.
 Primarily set in Spain (and in South Korea in later episodes), the series centers on a company CEO and a hostel owner who get entangled in a series of mysterious incidents surrounding a new and intricate augmented reality game inspired by the stories of the Alhambra Palace.
 It aired on cable network tvN from December 1, 2018, to January 20, 2019, every Saturday and Sunday at 21:00 (KST).
 It is also available for online streaming on Netflix.

 The drama is one of the highest-rated Korean dramas in cable television history, and was praised for its creative plot and its unexpected twists.
 Its title also alludes to Francisco Tárrega's eponymous classical guitar piece Recuerdos de la Alhambra, which is also a part of the series' soundtrack.

 Synopsis

 After receiving an email regarding a groundbreaking AR game about medieval battles in the Alhambra, Yoo Jin-woo (Hyun Bin), CEO of an investment company that specializes in optical devices, travels to Granada, Spain to meet the creator of the game, Jung Se-joo (Park Chan-yeol).
 However, Se-joo has gone missing and there, Jin-woo meets Se-joo's older sister, Jung Hee-joo (Park Shin-hye), who is the owner of the hostel he stays in and a former guitarist.
-Both get entangled in mysterious incidents, as the border between the real world and the AR world built by Se-joo begins to blur.
+Both get entangled in mysterious incidents, as the border between the areal world and the AR world built by Se-joo begins to blur.